Learn more about Diverticular disease and diverticulitis

 Complicated diverticulitis refers to the formation of an abscess, leak or perforation of the bowel.
 This also results in pain and can have additional signs such as fevers, sweats and becoming more unwell.
 This may require antibiotics alone, drainage of any abscess, and sometimes emergency surgery.
 Complicated diverticulitis is normally managed in hospital.

-Surgery may be considered for repeat attacks, or for symptoms that persist after a first or subsequent attack.
+Surgery may be considered for complicated diverticulitis, repeat attacks, or for symptoms that persist after a first or subsequent attack.

-Surgery should be considered after a complicated diverticulitis – the chance of a further problem may be more likely.
+Surgery should be considered after a complicated diverticulitis (such as abscess formation)- the chance of a further problem may be more likely.

 Ideally, surgery is done in an elective setting when the inflammation has settled, but is often required more urgently, and sometimes as an emergency.

 Generally speaking, surgery aims to remove the worst of the diverticular disease and the affected segment or segments of colon.
-Surgery may require a washout and/or removal of the affected segment of the bowel.
 Surgery usually aims to join the bowel back together, but the individual details will be discussed with your colorectal surgeon.

 As a follow-up for diverticulitis, particularly if you’ve never had one before, a colonoscopy is often performed.
 This is to confirm the presence of diverticular disease and often used as an opportunity to exclude the presence of bowel polyps and even bowel cancers.
 In uncomplicated diverticulitis, there seems to be no particular increased risk for bowel polyps or cancer, but an increased risk seems to exist after complicated diverticulitis.
 However – there is no plausible explanation for diverticulitis to be associated with, or indicate an increased risk of bowel cancer.
 Diverticular disease can be troublesome, but is a benign condition.